 * Dear God, we give thanks to You, O God – We give thanks, for Your Name is near.

 “But Abner the son of Ner, commander of Saul’s army …”

-Right at the beginning of David’s reign there was discord.
+Right from the beginning of David’s reign there was internal discord.

 “So the last will be first, and the first last.”

-When we let pride and vanity, jealousy and unrighteousness take the reins, all sorts of badness comes in.
+When we let pride and vanity, jealousy and unrighteousness take the reins, all sort of badness comes in.

-How good is it then that we have a king whose reign is without question and was and is not weakened by in-fighting.
+How good is it then that we have a King whose reign is without question, His power never weakened by in-fighting or politicking.